Sanctuary of Arsinoe Aphrodite at Cape Zephyrion: History

 In 245 BCE, Berenike II offered a lock of her own hair to Arsinoe Aphrodite at the sanctuary, to celebrate the safe return of her husband Ptolemy III Euergetes from the Third Syrian War.
 While this event did reportedly happen, the story was mythologized by poets Callimachus of Cyrene and later Catullus.
 The story evolved into one where Berenike's lock was lifted to the heavens by Zephyros the West Wind, and Arsinoe Aphrodite transformed it into the constellation now known as Coma Berenices.
-The location of the offering at her mother and law Arsinoe II's sanctuary, served to show gratitude for the goddesses’ naval prowess and sea-calming aspects in returning her husband.
+The location of the offering at her mother-in-law Arsinoe II's sanctuary, served to show gratitude for the goddesses’ naval prowess and sea-calming aspects in returning her husband.
 Additionally, the episode at a former deified Ptolemaic Queen served to justify through the poems, Berenike's later deification.

 In a poem by Callimachus, it is said that Selenaia the daughter of Kleinias went to the Temple at Cape Zephyrion to offer a nautilus to Arsinoe Aphrodite.
-The offering– Nautiluses being sacred to Aphrodite– was given as an offering of thanks for her safe naval travel from Smyrna to Alexandria.
+The offering– nautiluses being sacred to Aphrodite– was given as an offering of thanks for her safe naval travel from Smyrna to Alexandria.
 However, the poem of Selenaia's offering also seems to indicate that her involvement with the cult may also have to do with her involvement in the love side of Arsinoe Aphrodite's cult and provides evidence that unmarried women went to Arsinoe Aphrodite's temple to beseech love.